systechafrica/systechafrica.github.io/administration/otherAdminSettings.md

 ### Other Admin Settings

-To access additional system administration panel settings, see the expandable menu bar on the left-side panel as shown in the following screenshot.

-Clicking the links labeled 1 to 10 will open the appropriate windows where the respective configurations are set.
+To access additional system administration panel settings, see the expandable menu bar on the left side.
+Click the links labeled 1 to 10 to open the appropriate windows where the respective configurations are set as shown in the screenshot below:

 <img  alt="password policy image" width="70%" height="auto"  class="center"  src="../media/adfd13.png">